janklab/MlxShake/doc-project/Developer Notes.md

 * Don't leave intermediate `.tex` and `.sty` file droppings.
 * Maybe add a "credits" note to generated files.
 This should be disableable.
 Should probably only be in the comments/internal markup, not reader-visible.
 * Nicer alt text/link text for inline images?
+* Handle table arrays with multicolumn variables (which need column-spanning headers).

 ## See Also